point85/caliper/README.md

  * `/doc` - documentation
  * `/src/main/java` - java library source files
  * `/src/main/resources` - localizable Message.properties file to define error messages and localizable Unit.properties file to define the unit's name, symbol and description.
- * `/src/test/java` - JUnit test java source files for the library and java source files for JPA persistency and JavaFX 8 user interface for the application
+ * `/src/test/java` - JUnit test java source files for the library
- * `/src/test/resources` - images and XML files for for JPA persistency

  The binary jar file can be accessed by clicking on the "releases" link.